oonqt/MBAmp/README.md

 </p>

 ## About
-A stylish, cross-platform desktop client for listening to music from a Jellyfin server.
-Inspired by Plexamp.
+A stylish, cross-platform desktop client for listening to music from a Emby server.
+Inspired by Plexamp, forked from Jellyamp.

 ## In Action